neilboug/NLP-Sentiment-Analysis/README.md

 # 🐦 Twitter Sentiment Analysis with DistilBERT

 This project implements a **binary sentiment analysis model** using the `distilbert-base-uncased` transformer on a large [**dataset**](https://huggingface.co/datasets/carblacac/twitter-sentiment-analysis) of tweets.
-The model classifies tweets as either **positive** or **negative**, with visual evaluation through confusion matrices, ROC curves, and precision-recall plots.
+The model classifies tweets as either **positive** or **negative**, with visual evaluation through confusion matrices, ROC curves and precision-recall plots.

 ---